 All sea containers destined to be unpacked in rural areas are subject to a Rural Tailgate inspection (RTG) at the port of discharge.
 The requirement for an inspection is based on delivery postcode classifications.

-Rural tailgate inspections consist of an internal and external inspection with exception for the following, which require an external container inspection only:
+A RTG consists of both an internal and external inspection with exception for the following, which require an external container inspection direction only: